-Fast Company’s Innovation By Design award winners in 2019 all have a few things in common: they’re sleek, intuitive, and many have a sustainability focus.
+Fast Company’s Innovation By Design award winners in 2019 all have a few things in common: they’re sleek, and intuitive, and many have a sustainability focus.
 From a carbon-negative, algae-based plastic raincoat to a reusable takeaway-cup service for large venues, the winning designs all meld form and function to create a great user experience for the customer and the planet.

 Designing a great product doesn’t happen overnight.
 There are many product development strategies an entrepreneur can take to reach a breakthrough design.
 The process could start with something as simple as a napkin scrawl and continue with finding the right partner to move your design a leap ahead.
 Here are the different approaches that many businesses take to designing a new product.